 How long should a fighting knife be?
 It should be longer than 3 inches (the length of a pocket knife) and less than 12 inches (the length of a bowie).
 Longer knives are good for getting hard work done because the length gives you leverage.
 Smaller knives are better for detailed work.

-This is the classic government issued bayonet that attaches to a M16 or M4.
+This is the classic government-issued bayonet that attaches to an M16 or M4.
 Anyone who has been thrown the bayonet course at basic training is familiar with this knife.
 However, what you may not have noticed is that the ones you use in training suck.
 Most are old, rusted, and dull.
 If you get your hands on a new M9, you will see that these knives ROCK.

 Not only can you attach it to your AR-15 or Mossberg 590, you can also use the sheath as a great attachment to any MOLLE gear or your belt.
 It blends right in with your uniform as well.

-Now, this knife was designed to be a work horse and it is that; however, it is made of 420 stainless steel.
+Now, this knife was designed to be a workhorse and it is that; however, it is made of 420 stainless steel.
 This is good if you hand sharpen a knife once a month.
-The reason why the Army decided to use 420 stainless was because carbon steel is too brittle for bayonet use.
+The reason why the Army decided to use 420 stainless was that carbon steel is too brittle for bayonet use.
 Also, the sharpness doesn’t really matter for bayonetting since the primary action is stabbing, not slashing.

 The Ka-bar comes with a very nice leather sheath that has the USMC stamp right on it.
 The sheath has a belt loop.
 The sheath compliments the knife very well in my opinion because the leather of the sheath matches the leather of the handle.

 The knife uses 1095 steel.
 This is a good steal that balances blade retention with ease of sharpening: you won’t need a professional to sharpen the knife for you.
 In my opinion, this steel is a step up from the M9’s 420 stainless steel.